 - Being Focused – Keep your attention on driving and avoid distractions like texts and phone notifications, or anything else that would cause you to avert your eyes from the road.
 Stop your vehicle if you need to attend to anything besides the steering wheel.

-- Remaining Alert – Avoid driver fatigue and drowsy driving by stopping at regular intervals to stretch and move about, i.e., every 2-3 hours or 200 miles, driving 10-12 hours per day maximum, or not driving once it's dark, etc. When you or other drivers are less alert reaction times suffer and accidents more easily occur.
+- Remaining Alert – Avoid driver fatigue and drowsy driving by stopping at regular intervals to stretch and move about, i.e., every 2-3 hours or 200 miles, driving 10-12 hours per day maximum, or not traveling once it's dark, etc. When you or other drivers are less alert, reaction times suffer, and accidents more easily occur.

 - Staying Aware – Frequently check your mirrors and remain aware of what and who's in front, behind, and alongside your vehicle while driving and when parking or entering/exiting your car.
 Keep a safe distance between you and other drivers to allow plenty of time to brake or change lanes.
-Also keep an eye out for cyclists, pedestrians, and animals along the roads as well.
+Also, keep an eye out for cyclists, pedestrians, and animals along the roads.

 - Heeding the Law – Obey speed limits and other traffic laws yourself, and reduce your speed in poor weather conditions.
 And under no circumstance should you ever drink alcohol when planning to drive long distances.
 That's the surest way to end up in jail or worse.

 - Being Prepared – Just because you obey speed limits and stop signs doesn't mean others will.
 Anticipate vehicles running red lights, failing to merge, not using turn signals, and other forms of distracted driving on the road.
 Be sure traffic has stopped or you have the right of way before hitting the gas pedal, and be prepared to alter your movements if need be.

 When you plan to drive a long way to your snowbird location, having someone with you is a good idea.
 When on the road away from home, there's safety in numbers.